code0monkey1/clean-architecture-typescript-learn/README.md

 > What's more , every layer of our architecture can be tested independently.
 >
 > Thereby aiding a quick `TDD Process`

+---

+## Ports and Adapters

+Ports are the interfaces